TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ### Analyzing database size

-You don't need exact table size(that takes time to perform), but can get the size using the saved statistics from the **sp_space_used** procedure(execution time is quite fast).
+You don't need an exact table size(that takes time to perform), but you can get the size using the saved statistics from the **sp_space_used** procedure(execution time is quite fast).
 This [script](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#database-size) provides you the size per table.
 Copy the result to Excel and sort by size.
 Sometimes you see the picture like this:

 ![](DataBaseSizeTopTables.png)